 Audience: an all-ages.
 The protagonist is a girl in her late teens, in a culture where gender-parity is the norm, so I think it will particularly appeal to girls and young women who like adventure stories.
 The webcomic fans, however, seem to be all over the map, both male and female of all ages, so by that evidence, this is a comic for everyone, especially if they like sailing ships and mermaids.

-Takeout Planet (2016) — a book of the Quadra Cats!
-I’ve been making Quadra Cats cartoons for our local village newspaper, and they have started taking on a life of their own outside the quarterly one-page shorts I’ve been making for the paper.
-You can now follow the ongoing story of the Cats’ adventures on their webcomic, which will be collected as print books chapter by chapter.
+Takeout Planet (2016) — The first book of the Quadra Cats!
+It all started with making Quadra Cats cartoons for our local neighbourhood newspaper, which took on a life of its own, and you can now follow the ongoing story of the Cats’ adventures on their webcomic, which I’m collecting as print books chapter by chapter.

-Quadra Cats, named after the street that is the centre of our neighbourhood village, is about two ordinary housecats, Tux and Jazz, who suddenly find themselves, unbeknown to the rest of the world, as ambassadors and guide to Alien Cat, a tourist from another planet.
+The Quadra Cats, named after the street that is the centre of our neighbourhood village, is about two ordinary housecats, Tux and Jazz, who suddenly find themselves, unbeknown to the rest of the world, as impromptu ambassadors for Earth and local guides to Alien Cat, a tourist from another planet.
 Along the way they meet Scatcat, an alley cat with an attitude, and the four cats begin the friendship that will carry them into the future.

 Black and White; 24 pages on matte paper, soft cover, saddle stitched.